What is Bld

 $ ./target/release/bld --version

-Since there are multiple dependencies deployment of bld can be difficult, so the project supports targeting musl for static linking.
+Since there are multiple dependencies deployment of bld can be difficult, so the project supports targeting musl for static linking in Unix like operating systems while supports mingw for Windows.
 If you have an existing bld binary locally built/installed then follow the below instructions.
-This steps require a docker installation.
+This steps require a docker, podman or other container engine installed.

 $ ls dist